-Alachua County Animal Services is the municipal shelter for Alachua County, Florida.
-They are classified as “no kill” and maintain a very high percentage of live outcomes for adoptable dogs.
-Animal Services (ACAS) works hard to get to know each dog well and do their best to provide good outcomes for the dogs in their care.
+Alachua County Animal Services (ACAS) is the municipal shelter for Alachua County, Florida.
+They are classified as “no-kill” and maintain a very high percentage of live outcomes for adoptable dogs.
+ACAS works hard to get to know each dog well and do their best to provide good outcomes for the dogs in their care.
 The vast majority of the dogs that I work with are at Alachua County Animal Services.
 This is also where many of the local rescues pull their dogs from.

 The following rescues take nearly all of their dogs from Animal Services in Alachua County or Animal Services in surrounding areas.

-The Humane Society of North Central Florida is a large organization that rescues hundreds of dogs from Alachua County Animal Services and adopts them out from their site and from PetSmart adoption events.
+The Humane Society of North Central Florida is a large organization that rescues hundreds of dogs from Alachua County Animal Services and surrounding shelters and adopts them out from their site and from PetSmart adoption events.
 They are are a limited-intake, no-kill shelter that has been rescuing animals from across North Central Florida for over 40 years.

 4205 NW 6th Street